mcfletch/simpleparse/docs/result_trees.rst

 DispatchProcessor
 -----------------

-SimpleParse provides a simple mechanism for processing result trees, a recursive series of calls to attributes of a "Processor" object with functions to automate the call-by-name dispatching.
+SimpleParse provides a mechanism for processing result trees, a recursive series of calls to attributes of a "Processor" object with functions to automate the call-by-name dispatching.
 This processor implementation is available for examination in the ``simpleparse.dispatchprocessor`` module.